AusClimateService/AusClimateService/data_hierarchy.md

 - Parameters have been significantly tranformed such as averaging, unit conversion, etc.
 - Must contain publication-level metadata.
-- Follows (ACS Data Standards)[https://github.com/AusClimateService/data-code-group/blob/main/data_standards.md] and ACS Data Request (in progress).
+- Follows [ACS Data Standards](https://github.com/AusClimateService/data-code-group/blob/main/data_standards.md) and ACS Data Request (in progress).
-- To be prescribed by the (ACS Data and Code Group)[https://github.com/AusClimateService/data-code-group].
+- To be prescribed by the [ACS Data and Code Group](https://github.com/AusClimateService/data-code-group).
 - One file per parameter across multiple valid times.
 - netCDF format.
 - To be shared through ia39 on Gadi (and published where appropriate).